dunst-project/dunst/HACKING.md

 # Important notes on the code

 **You can generate an internal overview with doxygen.
-For this, use `make doc-doxygen` and you'll find an internal overview of all functions and symbols in `docs/internal/html`.**
+For this, use `make doc-doxygen` and you'll find an internal overview of all functions and symbols in `docs/internal/html`.
+You will also need `graphviz` for this.**

 # Comments